British Tamils: History

 Immigration of significant numbers of Tamils to the United Kingdom (UK) started with labour migrants in the 1940s.
 These were joined by students moving to the UK for education in the 1970s and by refugees fleeing the Sri Lankan Civil War in the 1980s and 1990s.

 Demographics

-There are about 300,000 Tamils in the UK and of whom 200,000 are Sri Lankan while the rest are from other countries.

 The UK has always had a strong, albeit small, population of Sri Lankan Tamils deriving from colonial era immigration between Sri Lanka and the UK, but a surge in emigration from Sri Lanka took place after 1983, as the civil war caused living conditions deteriorate and placed many inhabitants in danger.

-It is now estimated that the current population of British Sri Lankan Tamils numbers around 100,000 to 200,000.
+"Tamil" is not one of the predefined tick-box answers for the ethnicity question on the UK Census.
+The tick-box options under the "Asian" category include "Indian", "Pakistani" and "Bangladeshi", but respondents can also tick an "Any other Asian" or simply "other" box and write in their own answer.
+In the 2011 Census, the number of respondents writing in "Tamil" was 24,930 in England, 128 in Wales, 99 in Scotland and 11 in Northern Ireland.
+The number of people in England and Wales that speak Tamil as their main language was recorded as 125,363 as of 2021 census.